shirotech/webpack-cdn-plugin/README.md

 ##### `publicPath`:`string` (optional)

-Prefixes the assets with this string, if none is provided it will fallback to the one set globally in `webpack.options.output.publicPath`, note that this is always `false` when prod is `true` so that it makes use of the CDN location because it is a remote resource.
+Prefixes the assets with this string, if none is provided it will fallback to the one set globally in `webpack.options.output.publicPath`, note that this is always empty when prod is `true` so that it makes use of the CDN location because it is a remote resource.

 ### Contribution